carbonfive/raygun-rails/README.md

     $ open http://localhost:1080/

 Learn more at [mailcatcher.me](http://mailcatcher.me/).
 And please don't add mailcatcher to the Gemfile.

+### Using ChromeDriver

+The ChromeDriver version used in this project is maintained by the [chromedriver-helper](https://github.com/flavorjones/chromedriver-helper) gem.
+This is means that the feature specs are not running against the ChromeDriver installed previously on the machine, such as by Homebrew.

+If you encounter issues related to the chromedriver version, e.g

+    Selenium::WebDriver::Error::UnknownError:
+      unknown error: call function result missing 'value' (Session info: headless chrome=69.0.3497.100)
+        (Driver info: chromedriver=2.34.522932 (4140ab217e1ca1bec0c4b4d1b148f3361eb3a03e),platform=Mac OS X 10.13.6 x86_64)

+you can update to the latest with executables from `chromedriver-helper`:

+    $ chromedriver-update  # defaults to latest version of Chromedriver

+refer to documentation for setting specific versions.

 ### Continuous Integration/Deployment with CircleCI and Heroku